collapsed-stacks/startups/questions/11779/why-was-instagram-a-success-even-though-facebook-provided-a-very-similar-service.md

 - tagged: `lean-startup`
 - score: 1

-<p>I am reading a book called “the second machine age” and the author brings up the story of Instagram.</p>
+I am reading a book called “the second machine age” and the author brings up the story of Instagram.

-<p>I am curious to know why you think Instagram became so popular, even though facebook provided the exact same or similar service.
+I am curious to know why you think Instagram became so popular, even though facebook provided the exact same or similar service.
 When Instagram came up Facebook had a mobile app, they allowed picture sharing, commenting and the like.
 Further, its not too much harder to download facebook on your mobile phone vs Instagram.
-Also due to the network effect, and the fact that facebook had many more users, I would expect people to go to facebook to share photos, but people went to Instagram.</p>
+Also due to the network effect, and the fact that facebook had many more users, I would expect people to go to facebook to share photos, but people went to Instagram.

-<p>What was the differentiating factor that led to the success of Instagram?
+What was the differentiating factor that led to the success of Instagram?
 P.S. you should read the “the second machine age”.
-Facinating book. </p>
+Facinating book.

 ## No Answers